berchevorg/create_repo/README.md

 # name of the repo

-goal of the repo here
+Testing terraform code with kitchen

 ## pre-requirements

-all pre-requirementa to make this work here
+all pre-requirementa to make this work here:
+- Linux OS (tested with Ubuntu 18.04)
+- Terraform installed

 ### os settings